ronyw7/ronyw7/README.md

 - 🎓 a rising fourth year studying computer science, data science, and economics at UC Berkeley
 - 👨‍💻 an undergraduate research apprentice, focusing on human-AI and econ research
 - ⚽ an avid soccer player & 📸 photography enthusiast
-- 🍎 formerly on Data 8 course staff, teaching intro to data science<br>
+- 🍎 formerly on Data 8 course staff, teaching intro to data science

 Feel free to reach out!
 - Send me a DM: ronyifengwang AT gmail.com